-A child learns the meaning of the words “yes” and “no” and understands when and how to use them according to his/her will.
-But the child is also taught by a person of authority, his/her parents and adults who are in his/her close circle established by the parents and society.
+Children learn the meaning of the words “yes” and “no” and understand when and how to use them according to their will.
+But children are also taught by a person of authority, their parents and adults who are in their close circle established by the parents and society.

-At a certain point, the child learns how to verbalise his/her agreement or disagreement.
-When a child disagrees with a touch orchestrated by an adult who thinks that he/she are in charge just because they’re adults, it is to be respected, it is, after all, the child’s body, and “no” means “no”, no matter how old or young the individual is.
+At a certain point, children learn how to verbalise their agreement or disagreement.
+When a child disagrees with a touch orchestrated by adults who think that they are in charge just because they’re adults, it needs to be respected.
+It is, after all, the child’s body, and “no” means “no”, no matter how old or young the individual is.

-And what does it teach a child when an adult overrides and ignores his/her speech and expressed wish?
+And what does it teach children when an adult overrides and ignores their speech and expressed wish?
 That words are void, that “yes” can mean “no” and vice versa, chaos, a disruptive, dysfunctional and dishonest language.
-That, no matter what the child says, he/she doesn’t have any control or power.
+That, no matter what children say, they don’t have any control or power.
 They are not heard.
-Adults may do everything.
-Just because someone is an adult doesn’t guarantee that his/her behaviour is a decent one or should be tolerated based on the mere fact of his/her age, that doesn’t mean anything.
+Adults may do anything.
+Just because someone is an adult doesn’t guarantee that their behaviour is a decent one or should be tolerated based on the mere fact of their age.
+Age, per se, doesn’t mean anything.

 So this woman, since we were kids, shoved her nose in everybody’s business and her infiltration didn’t stop there, she would do the same thing physically.
 If you see that a child is not happy with the contact that you initiate, stop it.
-Otherwise you build the groundwork for a lifelong confusion, and saying and meaning “yes” or “no” should be simple and straightforward, now, if that is already messed-up, where are we going from here?
+Otherwise you build the groundwork for a lifelong confusion.
+Saying and meaning “yes” or “no” should be simple and straightforward, now, if that is already messed-up, where are we going from here?
 Miscommunication.
 To say the very least.